- 3.1.1 Determinant

 Hence $|B| = 0$.

-Property 6¶
+Proof of Property 6¶

-If an $n\times n$ matrix $A$ has a row of zeros, then $|A| = 0$.
+If $n\times n$ matrix $A$ has a linearly dependent row, then $\det(A)=0$.

 Consider a diagonal matrix